ningkaiyang/PacificaAutoAgendaWriter/README.md

 *   **Customizable AI Prompts:** Advanced users can modify the prompt templates used for both summarization (Pass 1) and formatting (Pass 2) via the settings menu, allowing for fine-tuned control over the AI's output.
 *   **Self-Scrolling Console:** Both the main generation output and the optional debug console now scroll automatically, allowing you to watch the process unfold in real-time without manual intervention.
 *   **System Notifications:** When a report is finished, the application window is brought to the foreground, a sound effect is played, and a native OS notification is displayed, so you never miss a completed task.
+*   **Copy to Clipboard:** Instantly copy the entire generated report text with a single click, ready to be pasted into emails or other documents.
 *   **Quick Uninstall:** A clean uninstall option in the settings menu allows for the complete removal of all application data, including the downloaded model and configuration files.
 *   **Cross-Platform:** Built with Python and Kivy to run on Windows, macOS, and Linux.